 - West Hall is an Exhibit Hall with 210,000 square feet.

-- Neil Petree Hall is 21,557 square feet of exhibit space.
+- Neil Petree Hall has 21,557 square feet of exhibit space.

 - Concourse is a two-story meeting room bridging over Pico Boulevard.